Zirientis/apcs2/Comsci/ReadMe.txt

 and prompt you to begin.

 2. How-to
-As of Build 0.1alpha, a new game will start automatically upon launching the application.
+As of Build 0.1alpha, a new game will start after clicking on the prompt on the title screen.
 When prompted to place your player, select an open square and left-click it to start your player there.
 When prompted to move, a blue outline will surround the player whose turn it is to move.
 Select an adjacent square to move to it.
 You will automatically pick up any collectible items on that square